NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 This increase in temperature causes a myriad of primary problems:

-1. Heat Waves and the suffering of humans under heat domes and subsequent wild fires
+1. Heat waves and the suffering of humans under heat domes and subsequent wild fires
 2. The melting of glaciers and the ice on the north pole and Antarctic
 3. Huge wildfires such as the ones [from 2021 in Russia/Siberia](https://en.wikipedia.org/wiki/2021_Russia_wildfires) which in turn increase the emission of CO2
 4. Other extreme weather events such as floods, hurricanes, storms, ...